 An Invitation to Participate

-We are making plans for a selection of framed botanical prints from The Highgrove Florilegium to travel in the UK for the 2018 season
+We are making plans for a selection of framed botanical prints from the Highgrove Florilegium to travel in the UK

-Addison were invited by the Prince of Wales’ Charities Foundation to create a limited edition publication from original watercolours.
-The watercolours were painted by renowned Botanical artists from around the world of the plants and trees growing in HRH The Prince of Wales' garden at Highgrove in Gloucestershire, England.
+Addison were invited by The Prince of Wales’s Charitable Foundation to create a limited edition publication from original watercolours.
+The watercolours were painted by renowned Botanical artists from around the world of the plants and trees growing in TRH The Prince of Wales and The Duchhess of Cornwall's garden at Highgrove in Gloucestershire, England.